-Take your pick of hiking options.
-And keep a look out for California condors, regarded as one of the rarest birds in the world.
+Take your pick of hiking options at the North Rim of the Grand Canyon and keep a lookout for California condors.
+They are regarded as one of the rarest birds in the world!
 By the 1980's fewer than two dozen condors lived in the wild.
 Grand Canyon National Park has participated in the condor reintroduction program with encouraging results, making the park one of the easiest places to view California CondorsBright Angel Point Trail

 Set out on foot along a self-guided nature trail to reach Bright Angel Point, just a short walk from Grand Canyon Lodge North Rim.
 This easy, self-guided nature trail leads you to a spectacular view of the Canyon.
 Here you can see and hear the Roaring Springs more than 3,000 feet below the Rim.
 The hike is only a half mile long and takes 30 minutes to complete.The Uncle Jim Trail

 The Uncle Jim Trail winds through the alpine forest to a point overlooking the canyon and the North Kaibab Trail switchbacks.
 It begins at the North Kaibab Trail parking lot.
 It is a decent hike that is five miles long and should take around three hours to complete.

 Blending forest and canyon scenery, the Widforss Trail starts at the Widforss Trail parking area, This is a longer hike that is 10 miles long, round trip, and will take about 4 to 5 hours total to complete.Ken Patrick Trail

 The Ken Patrick Trail takes you on a winding trip through the forest and along the Rim from Point Imperial to the North Kaibab Trail parking area.
 This is a very long hike that is 20 miles round trip and will take hikers about 12 hours to complete.